-When asparagus is fresh I like it simply lathered with salted, clarified butter - delicious.
+When asparagus is fresh I like it simply lathered with melted, salty butter - delicious.
 Sauces are wonderful and the French have endless lists of them, usually based on Hollandaise - the sauce that has reduced many competent cooks to tears.
 If you are not too strict about using machines Hollandaise can be achieved with near perfect results in a food processor.

 Prep Time: 5 minutes